clementvidon/Multipipe_tutor/README.md

 ## MAIN

 ```
- - initialize **prevpipe** to any valid file descriptor.
+ - initialize prevpipe to any valid file descriptor.
 ```

-`prevpipe` is the variable used to pass the previous pipe read end to the next program Stdin.
+`prevpipe` is the variable used to **pass the previous pipe read end to the next program Stdin**.

-The first child doesn't need `prevpipe` because there is no previous pipe to connect to yet.
-Thus we must initialize `prevpipe` to any valid fd so as not to get an error from the `close` and `dup2`.
+The **first child** doesn't need `prevpipe` because there is **no previous pipe** to connect to yet.
+Thus we must initialize `prevpipe` to any valid fd so as not to get an error from the `close` and `dup2` calls on on this fd.

 ### PROGRAM 1